Apply for a year 7 place for September 2023

 What happens if both parents cannot agree on the choice of schools?

-You are advised to reach an agreement with any other person who may submit an application for your child, such as another parent.
+You are advised to seek to reach an agreement with any other person who may apply for a place for your child, such as another parent.

-If one parent has parental responsibility (as evidenced by documentation), that parent's application is the one that will be accepted.
+If one parent has parental responsibility (as evidenced by documentation), that parent's application is the one that we will accept.

-If parents are separated and both have parental responsibility, then they must determine between them who will make the application.
-If they cannot agree, then either parent may seek to have that determined by a Court.
+If parents are separated and both have parental responsibility, then they must determine between them who will make the application and if they cannot agree then either parent may seek to have that determined by a court.

-In the event of a dispute between parents who do not have this matter resolved by the Court by the closing date, we will accept the application by the parent with whom the child resides the majority of the school week.
-Where that is equal we will determine whose application is progressed with reference to the parent who is in receipt of Child Benefit.
+In the event of a dispute between parents who do not have this matter resolved by the court by the closing date, we will accept the application by the parent with whom the child resides the majority of the school week.
+Where that is equal, we will be unable to process the application further until the matter has been resolved.
+We encourage parents to resolve any disagreements quickly as delay may affect the availability of places at preferred schools.

 Temporary variations in Published Admissions Number

-Should you require any further information, please contact the Admissions Team, email admissions@derby.gov.uk, telephone 01332 956988
+If you require any further information, please contact the Admissions Team, email admissions@derby.gov.uk.